-Truvada® (tenofovir disoproxil fumarate-emtricitabine [TDF/FTC]) and Descovy® (tenofovir alafenamide-emtricitabine [TAF/FTC]) have both been approved by the FDA for HIV pre-exposure prophylaxis (PrEP) in high-risk individuals to mitigate the risk of HIV-transmission.
+Truvada® (tenofovir disoproxil fumarate-emtricitabine, abbreviated TDF/FTC) and Descovy® (tenofovir alafenamide-emtricitabine, abbreviated TAF/FTC) are both FDA-approved for HIV pre-exposure prophylaxis (PrEP) in high-risk individuals to mitigate the risk of HIV-transmission.
 Individuals considered at high-risk of new HIV infection include those with HIV-positive sexual partners; injection drug users who share injection equipment or were in treatment for injection drug use within the preceding six months; and both heterosexual and homosexual individuals engaging in high-risk sexual behaviors as described in CDC practice guidelines for PrEP.
 TDF, TAF and FTC are nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs) that inhibit HIV replication and can prevent seroconversion in HIV-negative individuals who are exposed to the virus.
 The efficacy of TDF/FTC and TAF/FTC at reducing the risk of HIV-seroconversion has been demonstrated in multiple studies of high-risk HIV-negative individuals.

 TDF/FTC is a well-tolerated medication, and the rate of aeromedically-relevant adverse effects is considered acceptable provided consistent adherence to proper clinical and laboratory monitoring.
 TAF/FTC is also well-tolerated and is likely the preferred agent for individuals with bone or renal contraindications to TDF/FTC.
-The most commonly reported adverse effects include gastrointestinal symptoms such as nausea, vomiting, and diarrhea in about 5 to 10% of patients and neurologic symptoms such as headache (2 to 6%), insomnia (0-8%), and fatigue (2 to 9%).
-The majority of these symptoms appear to resolve within a month of taking the medications ("start-up syndrome").
+The most commonly reported adverse effects include gastrointestinal symptoms such as nausea, vomiting, and diarrhea in about 5-10% of patients and neurologic symptoms such as headache (2-6%), insomnia (0-8%), and fatigue (2-9%).
+The majority of these symptoms appear to resolve within a month of medication initiation ("start-up syndrome").
 There are no reported neurocognitive or neuropsychiatric side effects from TDF/FTC or TAF/FTC use.

-The CDC recommends regular laboratory monitoring to assess for HIVseroconversion, acquirement of other sexually transmitted infections (STIs), and the development of kidney toxicity while on FTC/TDF.
-Specifically, the CDC recommends HIV testing every three months, bacterial STI testing every three to six months, and serum creatinine (renal function) measurement every six months.
-Additionally, the CDC recommends clinical follow-up visits with the prescribing provider at least every three months.
-Each clinical follow-up encounter should include an STI symptom assessment, documentation of medication adherence, and behavioral risk reduction counseling to include education and reinforcement of safe sex practices.
+The CDC recommends regular laboratory monitoring to assess for HIV-seroconversion, acquirement of other sexually transmitted infections (STIs), and the development of kidney toxicity while on FTC/TDF.
+Refer to the CDC guidelines on Preexposure Prophylaxis for the Prevention of HIV Infection for the most current clinical and laboratory monitoring parameters.
 The clinical follow-up and laboratory monitoring required while taking these medications may impose operational and mobility limitations when the frequent monitoring and behavioral counseling are not available.
-Discontinuation of PrEP by the treatment team for the purpose of extended TDY/deployment (i.e., greater than 90 days) will likely be required.
+Discontinuation of PrEP by the treatment team for the purpose of extended TDY/deployment may be required.